AKACHI-4/AKACHI-4/README.md

 Here are some ideas to get you started:

-- 🔭 Currently working on Frontend Development
+- 🔭 Currently working on Backend Development
-- 🌱 Currently learning React and JavaScript.
+- 🌱 Currently learning Node and JavaScript.
 - 💬 Ask me about Fronted and DSA.
 - 📫 Reach me at: [Linkedin](https://www.linkedin.com/in/adarsh8304/) [Discord](https://discord.gg/p3REu65s)
+- 📍 Location: Dehradun
 - 😄 Pronouns: He/Him